saurabhmehta1601/devreads/README.md

+## Live Preview
+Live preview of project can be found [here]( https://devreads-4mswulesi-saurabhmehta1601.vercel.app/ ) .

 ## Introduction
 Devreads is a plateform where you can learn different technologies  and skill from the courses on out site .